-- Companies that choose to register as a benefit corporation in Arizona must include an update on the group’s “public good initiatives” in their annual report.
+- Companies that register as a benefit corporation in Arizona must include an update on the group’s “public good initiatives” in their annual report.

-- Arizona benefit corporations must consider how their operations impact the interests of customers, employees, community and investors.
+- Arizona benefit corporations must consider how their operations impact the interests of customers, employees, the community, and their investors.
 (In a traditional corporation, the investors’ interests are the primary concern.)

-Arizona Is Pioneer Of This New Business Model
+Arizona Is A Pioneer Of This New Business Model

 Arizona Business Attorney For Startups & Established Businesses